StephenWattam/LWAC/doc/user/limits.md

  1. More data will be queued up in RAM on both the client and the server.
 The server will, at most, `hold cache_size * number_of_clients` links in memory.
 The client will store at most its batch size.
 Generally this is not an issue, as any modern system can store millions of Link objects in memory.
  2. Transfer between client and server will lock out other clients until complete, so smaller batches allow for better client load-balancing.
- 3. All links must be downloaded from the web before uploading data back to the server.
-Having more links in a batch means this takes longer, which may cause competition with other clients (see the timeout options in the [server configuration](server_config.html))

 In my experience, sizes of 1000-10,000 are suitable for smaller corpora, and/or low client specifications.
-It's worth noting that a batch size of 50,000 will download around 600MB of data (if targeting HTML), and this will need to be stored in the client cache before transfer.
+Even if your web pages are small, there is overhead in managing the cache prior to sending it to the server, so batch sizes in excess of around 20,000 start slowing down (changing the client cache policy can help this).

 #### Client Competition
 Clients compete with one another for server time, and follow this algorithm to do so:

- 1. Get links from server
+ 1. Start worker servers
- 2. Disconnect
+ 2. Maintain work:
- 3. Download data from the web
- 4. Upload links to server
- 5. Disconnect
- 6. see (1)

-The more time a client is downloading, the more time other clients can connect.
-Conversely, smaller batches cause a corpus to be broken up and spread about more, so can be better at load-balancing.
+   * If the link pool is empty, connect to the server to get more links
+   * When N MB of data have been downloaded, contact the server to upload
+ 3. When the server has no links to give, wait and back off

 The server can support an unlimited number of clients, but beyond a point they will start locking one another out and efficiency drops off.
 This point is highly dependent on: